DHEC: Oconee County cow potentially exposes three people to rabies - South Carolina Radio Network

 • Animals used for production of raw milk for human consumption

-“To reduce the risk of getting rabies, we recommend that people use caution when pets or livestock exhibit sudden changes in behavior,” said Director of DHEC’s Onsite Wastewater, Rabies Prevention, and Enforcement Division, David Vaughan in a release.
+“To reduce the risk of getting rabies, we recommend that people use caution when pets or livestock exhibit sudden changes in behavior,” DHEC’s Onsite Wastewater, Rabies Prevention, and Enforcement Division director David Vaughan said in a release.
 “This is especially true if owners notice unexplained injuries on their animals or stray/wild animals mingling with livestock or pets.”

-Keeping your animals up-to-date on their rabies vaccination is one of the easiest and most effective ways you can protect yourself, your family, and your pets or livestock from this fatal disease.
+While cows with rabies are somewhat rare, the virus itself is occasionally found in wild mammals.
+The cow was the third animal in Oconee County to test positive for rabies this year.
+There have been 66 confirmed animal cases of rabies statewide.

 “Every year, hundreds of South Carolinians must undergo preventive treatment for rabies after being potentially exposed to the rabies virus,” Vaughan said.
 “Once symptoms of rabies are present in an animal, it is impossible to tell by appearance if an animal has rabies or some other condition that causes similar signs of illness, such as distemper or lead poisoning.
 The only way to determine if the animal has rabies is to have the brain tested in a laboratory.”

-The cow is the third animal in Oconee County to test positive for rabies in 2018.
-There have been 66 confirmed animal cases of rabies statewide this year.
 Since 2013, South Carolina has averaged approximately 110 positive cases a year.
 In 2017, 5 of the 63 confirmed rabies cases in South Carolina were in Oconee County.

 For additional information on rabies and livestock, please visit: http://www.scdhec.gov/rabies/ExoticPetsFarmAnimals/.